 top of page

-It can take up to 3 months for a rescue dog to get used to being in a new home.
+Did you know?
+It can take up to three months for a rescue dog to get used to being in a new home.

 For many new owners, this approach can seem to go against what they believe.
 After all, there’s so much emphasis put on socializing new puppies and rescue dogs.
 But dog trainer and behavior consultant Mary Angilly, who works with high-risk rescue dogs, believes every new puppy or dog should have ample time to decompress when entering a new home.